Bchass/Block/README.md

 # Block
-Blockchain for educational purposes, maybe scale it to something larger in the future.
-Plan on adding Scrypt in the future instead of sha256.
+Blockchain has been getting a lot of popularity lately as people see it as the "future" of banking.
+This repo is exactly that.
+Implementing a blockchain with Flask and then plan on switching sha256 out with Scrypt(algo LTC uses; very efficient) and then scale it up to something bigger at some point.
+Reading material papers on the algorithms in play and the first paper release on bitcoin and the brains behind it.

 Reading material:
 - https://bitcoin.org/bitcoin.pdf